phouse512/blog/_posts/2017-02-13-hosting-and-deploying-node.markdown

 First, it's important to make sure that your server is ready to host your application and present it to the world.
 Throughout this post, I will be assuming you are running an Ubuntu 14.04 server.
-While most of these commands should be transferrable, they may not and you might have to make some simple modifications.
+While most of these commands should be transferrable for other systems, they may not and you might have to make some simple modifications.

 One of the key aspects to standardizing your Node environment is to use a tool called [nvm][nvm]. nvm allows for users to easily manage Node versions and switch between them.
 Using nvm allows you to explicitly choose what version of Node you want to run.
-You don't have to worry about PATH issues or wondering if your bashrc or bash_profile ran correctly.
+You don't have to worry about `PATH` issues or wonder if your `.bashrc` or `.bash_profile` scripts ran correctly.

 The following steps are taken from nvm's documentation, so if something doesn't work, refer to the docs for help.
 Let's start by installing it to your machine: